baricadr/baricadr/README.md

 - Only keep used files in the local copy
 - Download data on demand into the local copy

+The remote is considered to be a full remote backup of the data (but other use cases are possible).

 It is a prototype and not yet ready for production.

 It was originally designed for the BBRIC/BARIC CATI at INRA, with the AgroDataRing project.